natebarksdale/natebarksdale.github.io/src/content/blog/2014-03-23-articles-history-here.md

 description: Exploring the vast narrative of American history, as detailed in the development of the History Here app, which allows users to uncover over 6,000 historical points of interest across the nation.
 emoji: 🗺️
 tags:
+  - 🌍 History
+  - 🌐 Blogging
+  - ⏰ Time
-  - 📖 articles
+  - 📖 Articles
-  - 🏛️ historic sites
-  - 🌍 exploration
+  - 📍 Travel
 haiku: |
   Mapping history,
   Stories etched in locations,